Whether you’re installing a new air conditioner or wanting to maximize your current one, getting it level is important.

 How to Level an Air Conditioner Pad

 Leveling an air conditioner pad takes expertise.
-It’s usually not a job you’ll want to try on your own, because your air conditioner might need to be temporarily disconnected.
-This requires the assistance of a certified HVAC technician.
+It’s usually not a job you’ll want to try by yourself, because your air conditioner might need to be temporarily disconnected.
+This requires the help of a certified HVAC tech.

-If you think your air conditioner is sinking and creating problems, give Ilten's a call at 319-208-2351.
-We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.
+If you think your air conditioner is sinking and causing problems, give Ilten's a call at 319-208-2351.
+We’ll check your air conditioner for any damage and then determine the best way to get it level again.